PavelShaura/Autoseller_bot_aiogram_3/README.md

 3. Follow all steps from the program.
 4. Paste your token in YOOMONEY_TOKEN

-## Storing and shipping photos with QR codes and .conf
+## Structure and storage logic of digital goods sold

 1. QR code files and configuration files must be located in the static_files folder, pre-numbered starting from one.
 There are four folders in total (two folders with photo QR codes (trial and payment), and two folders with .conf configuration files (trial and payment).